 Well, not really.

 If you are working from home, not everyone understands what you do.
 You have relatives who expect you to help them when they need you.
-I have been working from home two years before the pandemic, and people find it difficult to adjust.
+I worked from home for two years before the pandemic, and people find adjusting difficult.

 I am sharing these examples to show that doing the less significant first is not Mañana Habit.
 Choosing not to do something is not procrastination.

-Procrastination is choosing not to do what you ought to do because you avoid it or want something more pleasurable to do.
+Procrastination is choosing not to do what you ought to because you avoid it or want something more pleasurable.

 Mañana habit makes you delay the most important because it is a habit.
 It means that when you have challenging tasks, your default is to avoid doing them until you have no choice but to do them.

 The cure to Mañana Habit is another habit.
-I don’t know how to call it (I will think of a better name), but for now, let’s call it the Action Habit.
+I don’t know what to call it (I will think of a better name), but let’s call it the Action Habit.
 This habit comes with awareness, commitment, deliberate training, and practice.

-You must have read about pro-active attitude before.
+You must have read about proactive attitude before.
 You know that proactive employees take the initiative.
-They don’t wait for orders, and they get themselves ready for future challenges.
+They don’t wait for orders and prepare themselves for future challenges.

 A proactive person looks into the project (or problem), considers solutions, then acts.
 If you like to get updates when I write about Proactive Habits, send me an email.

 Before I proceed, I won’t assume that every reader knows what Mañana Habit is.
 So, let me explain it a bit.
-Of course, you can get more extensive discussion in procrastination.
+Of course, you can get a more extensive discussions on procrastination.